osv/riot-js-express-tree-demo/README.md

 Want to practice with express and riotjs.
 For this purpose I want to create app that can:

-- Create edit, delete companies.
+- Create, edit, delete companies.
 - Show companies tree
-- Fields: Names, estimated earnings
+- Fields: Name, estimated earnings, parent company
 - Show total earning per each company including childs:

 |                    |     |     |